 This is what Sue thought of Colin after three days in the jungle:

-Me: What is this?
+Me: Cheeky Girl?
+What year is this?
 2003?

-The story begins in a futuristic home.
+The Twin Dilemma begins with two boys playing together in a futuristic home.

-Their father, Sylvest, berates them for being rude to their mother.
+The twins’ father, Sylvest, berates them for being rude to their mother.

 Sue: They need to spend an afternoon on the naughty step.

 Sylvest expects more from a pair of mathematical geniuses.